readmeio/markdown/docs/headings.md

 ### Incremented Anchors

 Occasionally, a single doc might contain multiple headings with the same text, which can cause the generated anchor links to conflict.
 ReadMe's new markdown processor normalizes heading anchors by auto-incrementing similar heading's IDs.

-Try clicking on either of these section headers and comparing the two URLs:
+Try it out by clicking on this section header _or_ the following sub-section title:

-> #### Incremented Heading Anchors
+#### Incremented Heading Anchors
-> #### Incremented Heading Anchors
+#### Incremented Heading Anchors